A Powerful Blockchain-like Approach to Data & Software Behaviors

 “Translatable Data Structures” let us reorder stored data and runtime processed data-streams (such as lossy compacting 0…1 floats, or reordering SOAs to AOSs, as in padded XYZw, XYZw, XYZw arrays to XXX, YYY, ZZZ, etc.).
 Here’s why this is such a powerful way to work with data and code:

 - Reordering lets us map the same data groups to many different chunks of code as well as the ability to profile and regenerate the actual implementation, its algorithmic units (conventional or AI), and the final machine instructions on the fly.

 - Profile and regenerate allows us to self-optimize for the computer’s conditions, such as heavy hard drive traffic from another process or low-battery-mode is toggling on and off, etc. This Essence® design of “Translatable Data Structures, Meaning Implementations, and Code Regeneration” enables Essence® to mix and match code behavior from unrelated domains or even forks of the same project.

 - Internally we refer to uniquely named entities/objects as a ‘Thing’.
 We use Elixir®, a meaning representation system (not a language), to build meaning units composed of elements.
 In this case, element #97, whose mnemonic is ‘Dz’.
 Dz are found via a unique id (like a context-routed URL) and ‘time of access’.
 The Dz element is defined as: Thing – Named Entity, Existence, Presence, package of Possibilities in an Spacetime existence.
 Presence describes a container for a Thing, an Existence, whether concrete or abstract.
 Presence means that its name can be referenced as an Existence.
 Any Idea that exists can be referenced in an Aptiv (a package containing binaries, data, and instructions for code generation much like an App).

 - The Guard is the part of a Dz that has a single representation which determines if any value associated with Dz can be read, written, or even loaded/decompressed/decrypted.

-- Uses traditional prime-factor cryptographic keys with an ever-growing suite of algorithms to choose from, which can be combined and implemented in parallel.
+- Uses traditional prime-factor cryptographic keys with an ever-growing suite of encryption algorithms to choose from, which can be combined and implemented in parallel.